Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/iam_role.md

 page_title: "cloudtemple_iam_role Data Source - terraform-provider-cloudtemple"
 subcategory: "IAM"
 description: |-
+  Used to retrieve information about a specific role.
   To query this datasource you will need the iam_read role.
 ---

 # cloudtemple_iam_role (Data Source)

+Used to retrieve information about a specific role.

 To query this datasource you will need the `iam_read` role.